Perkins SmartOps logo Perkins SmartOps logo

 Here’s what the automation typically looks like:

-Day 1 (Invoice Created): Your accountant (or you) enters the invoice into Xero with the customer’s payment terms. n8n monitors your Xero account and detects the new invoice.
+Day 1 (Invoice Created): Your accountant (or you) enters the invoice into Xero or QuickBooks with the customer’s payment terms.
+If you’ve already automated invoice creation, this happens the moment a job completes, with no manual entry.
+Either way, n8n monitors your accounting tool and detects the new invoice.

 Day 7 (Gentle Reminder): If payment hasn’t landed, n8n sends a friendly email: “Hi [Client Name], just checking in on invoice #1247 due on [date].
 Let me know if you need anything from us.”
 The email is warm, not aggressive.
 It goes to the person who signed the contract, not just the invoice email address.

 Day 14 (Second Notice): Still no payment?
 A second, slightly firmer email arrives: “We haven’t received payment on invoice #1247 yet.
 Happy to discuss payment terms if that would help.”
-This one might also go to two recipients if the contact is weak.
+This one might also copy a second recipient if the original contact has gone quiet.

-Day 30 (Final Notice With Interest Calculation): Now it gets serious.
-The email includes the statutory interest owed under the Late Payment of Commercial Debts Act 1998, calculated and included: “Invoice #1247 is now 30 days overdue.
-Under the Late Payment of Commercial Debts Act 1998, we’re entitled to claim statutory interest of 8% plus 0.5% per quarter, currently amounting to £[X].”
+Day 30 (Final Notice With Interest And Recovery Fee): Now it gets serious.
+The email includes the statutory interest and fixed recovery fee owed under the Late Payment of Commercial Debts Act 1998: “Invoice #1247 is now 30 days overdue.
+Under the Late Payment of Commercial Debts Act 1998, statutory interest at 12.75% (8% above the Bank of England base rate of 4.75%) is now accruing, currently amounting to £[X], plus a fixed recovery fee of £[40 / £70 / £100] under the Late Payment of Commercial Debts Regulations 2002.”
 You’re not threatening anything.
 You’re just stating legal fact.

-Throughout This Period: Every interaction is logged in Airtable.
+Throughout This Period: Every interaction is logged in a database.
 You can see at a glance which invoices are overdue, how many reminders have been sent, and which clients are chronic late payers.
-You can run reports on payment cycles by customer, by industry, or by invoice size.
+You can run reports on payment cycles by customer, by sector, or by invoice size.

 Day 45 Escalation: If payment still hasn’t arrived, you get a Slack notification.
 At this point, human intervention is justified.
-Your finance person steps in knowing the system has already done four weeks of automated gentle escalation.
+Your finance person steps in knowing the system has already done four weeks of automated, professional escalation.

 The Technical Setup

 This isn’t complicated machinery.
-We’re talking about three core tools: Xero (where your invoices live), n8n (the automation engine), and Airtable (the audit trail).
+We’re talking about three core tools: your accounting tool (Xero or QuickBooks, where your invoices live), n8n (the automation engine), and a database (the audit trail).

-Xero is where the data originates.
-It’s already where you’re invoicing, so no new software to learn. n8n watches Xero’s webhook events and scheduled triggers.
+The accounting tool is where the data originates.
+It’s already where you’re invoicing, so no new software to learn. n8n watches its webhook events and scheduled triggers.
 When an invoice reaches day 7 of non-payment, n8n doesn’t need permission or a human reminder to act.
-It just fires an email using an email service (Gmail, Sendgrid, or similar) and logs the action in Airtable.
+It just fires an email using an email service (Gmail, Sendgrid, or similar) and logs the action in the database.

-From a technical standpoint, the architecture here is straightforward: a Xero connector, a conditional logic node (is payment received? what day are we on?), an email node, and an Airtable connector.
+From a technical standpoint, the architecture is straightforward: an accounting connector, a conditional logic node (is payment received? what day are we on?), an email node, and a database connector.
 Five to seven nodes in total.
 Most of the logic is just time-based.
 “If invoice created date plus 7 days equals today, send email.”

 Anyone can sign up for n8n cloud or self-host the tool itself.
 The real challenge is architecture.
 Understanding how your payment data should flow through the system, what needs logging, what needs backing up, and how to structure the rules so they handle your specific payment patterns reliably.
 That’s where the thinking lives.